pivotal/blog/content/post/elixir-clustering-on-cloud-foundry.md

 $ cd my_clustered_app
 ```

 Now your app is created we want to add an HTTP route which will be used to view the clustered nodes.
-If you're using Phoenix rather

 Firstly we'll need to add few dependencies.
 We'll use [cowboy](https://github.com/ninenines/cowboy) for the webserver, [plug](https://github.com/elixir-plug/plug) for routing and [poison](https://github.com/devinus/poison) for JSON parsing.
 Update your `mix.exs` file like so: